Simon994/499px/README.md

 * Move to the frontend: `cd frontend`
 * In frontend, install dependencies: `npm i`
 * `cd ..` to move back to the project root.
 Start the app with `python manage.py runserver`
 * Navigate in your browser to `localhost:8000/`.
-You should see the frontend being served to the browser.
+You should see the frontend being served to the browser - this will be the built site.
+If you want to update the site and see changes to the frontend as you go, you can always start the frontend (with the backend running), by running `npm start` in the `frontend` folder.

 ### Testing